fawda123/sg_depth/README.md

-## Evaluation of segrass depth of colonization</H4>
+## Evaluation of segrass depth of colonization

-'sg_segs.txt' from J. Hagy manuscript supplementary data, metadata for estuary segments

-'sg_depths.txt' from J. Hagy mansucript supplementary data, final seagrass depth of colonization data

-'sg_dat.RData' is merged data from 'sg_segs.txt' and 'sg_depths.txt', created in 'dat_proc.r'
+Materials for seagrass depth of colonization estimates using a spatially-referenced approach, i.e., compliance point approach.
+Seagrass shiny application is <a href="https://beckmw.shinyapps.io/sg_depth">here</a>.

 ## to do

 correction to mean sea level given reference of tidal datum of bath points - Old Port Tampa 8726607

+Fix depth of col estimates on ascending portion of curve

+Add checkbox for point number

+Include other segments